Nicolasalx/Need-For-Stek/README.md

 menu).
 Make sure, when starting the CoppeliaSim, that the selected physics engine is the ODE.
 The car will perform best in this mode.
 Menu: Simulation -> Using the ODE physics engine

+EXAMPLE
+Here’s an example of the n4s binary usage in standalone, in order to test the API:

+∼/B-AIA-200> ./n4s
+start_simulation
+2:OK:Simulation running:No further info
+stop_simulation
+10:OK:Simulation was correctly ended:No further info
+Last state registered: 10:OK:Simulation was correctly ended

+FAQ
+What is the viewing angle?

+60 degrees, first-person viewpoint

+What is the LIDAR unit of measurement?
+Millimeters.

+What are the car’s dimensions?
+The car’s dimensions are not exactly known and can vary from one model to another (and very certainly between the virtual model and the real car).
+Try to have an AI that’s intelligent enough to function without this information.

+There are very simple ways to do it.
+How much does the car weigh and what is its maximum speed?

+As with the previous question, this is information that you don’t necessarily need.
+What’s more, you just need to take measurements when the car starts up in order to deduce its speed.

+How many drive-wheels does it have and at what angle is the car able to turn?
+Ditto.

+Why don’t the values returned by the LIDAR exceed 3010?

+A real LIDAR uses a limited-reach laser.
+In order for the simulator to be as close to a real environment as possible, we have curbed the measured distances to this limit.
+In other words, when an obstacle is “detected” at a distance of 3010, it means that this obstacle is more than 10 feet from the car.

+What do the two values in the type 4 response correspond to?

+They give, in seconds and nanoseconds, the time that has passed since START_SIMULATION.

+What is the evaluation really looking for?

+An AI that is able to do laps, rather quickly, on the track (to give you a hint, tell yourself that a lap done in 5 minutes on a small track is much too slow).

+We’re also looking to see that your AI will stop driving and terminate the simulation in a dead-end.
+In this case, it must stop at least three feet from the wall, without touching it, before terminating the simulation.